TheSoulPad/soulpad_marketing/README.md

 2.  **Open the code and start customizin!**

-    Your site is now running at http://localhost:8000!
+    The site is now running at http://localhost:8000

-    Edit `src/pages/index.tsx` to see your site update in real-time!
+    Edit `src/pages/index.tsx` to real-time updates

 ## **Technology Stack**